lilika67/AgriFarm-Chatbot/README.md

 ### Figure 10: Chat Interaction with Irrelevant Question

-![Chat Interaction with Irrelevant Question](https://github.com/user-attachments/assets/23fbea93-c41d-4f04-8776-94019393db12) *Description: Example of the AgroFarm  rejecting an out-of-domain query (e.g., "How to code?,"How is whether like today?") with an appropriate message.*
+![Chat Interaction with Irrelevant Question](https://github.com/user-attachments/assets/23fbea93-c41d-4f04-8776-94019393db12) *Description: Example of the AgriFarm  rejecting an out-of-domain query (e.g., "How to code?,"How is whether like today?") with an appropriate message.*

 ## Requirements